+<PYNQ repository>/sdbuild/scripts/setup\host.sh

+2. Install correct version of the Xilinx tools, including PetaLinux, Vivado, and Vitis.
+See the above table for the correct version of each release.

+Building the Image

+Once you have the building environment ready, you can start to build the image following the steps below.
+You don't have to rerun the setup host.sh.

+1. Source the appropriate settings for PetaLinux and Vitis.
+Suppose you are using Xilinx 2020.2 tools:

 '''

-<PYNQ repository>/sdbuild/scripts/setup_host.sh
+source <path-to-vitis>/Vitis/2020.2/settings64.sh

+source <path-to-petalinux>/petalinux-2020.2-final/settings.sh

+petalinux-util --webtalk off

 '''

-2. Install correct version of the Xilinx tools, including PetaLinux, Vivado, and SDK.
-See the above table for the correct version of each release.

-2.8.2 Building the Image

-Once you have the building environment ready, you can start to build the image following the steps below.
-You don't have to rerun the setup\host.sh.

-1. Export PATH and source the appropriate settings for PetaLinux, Vivado, and SDK.
-Suppose you are using Xilinx 2018.3 tools:

-''' export PATH="/opt/crosstool-ng/bin:/opt/qemu/bin:$PATH" source <path-to-vivado>/Vivado/2018.3/settings64.sh source <path-to-sdk>/SDK/2018.3/settings64.sh source <path-to-petalinux>/petalinux-v2018.3-final/settings.sh petalinux-util --webtalk off '''